Cornell & Diehl's Small Batch—Tracking the Innovative Series

 Released in 2019 at the Chicago Pipe show, From Beyond is a Small Batch blend which is also a creature of another popular series, The Old Ones.
 This places From Beyond in the company of other popular blends such as Mad Fiddler Flake, Dreams of Kadath, and Innsmouth, each related by their Lovecraftian inspiration which is manifest in the exotic profiles of these blends.

 As for From Beyond, Reeves conceived of this mixture after smoking Dunhill Nightcap which had been maturing since the 1980s.
 The distinct strength and flavor with the smoothing of time made for something special that Reeves set to approximate over months of trial and error.
 The dedication was well worth it.
-The blend features red North Carolinian and bright Canadian Virgnias, Izmir and Basma as the Oriental component, Latakia, and St. James Perique.
-Like Carolina Red Flake with Perique, Perique that is grown and processed in Saint James Parish.
+The blend features Red North Carolinian and Bright Canadian Virginias, Izmir and Basma as the Oriental component, Latakia, and St James Perique.
+Like Carolina Red Flake w/ Perique, From Beyond uses Perique that is grown and processed in St James Parish.

 Eight State Burley